| Title: | Utility Functions, Datasets and Extended Examples for Survival Analysis |

 number of significant digits |

-Update the names in the base object
+Update the names in the base object list that are specified in

 the arguments to update.